 Cylindrical fruits are glossy with bold, dark and light green stripes, and not much flecking – and they are as tasty as they look.

-‘Green Tiger’ is best picked when fruits are 6-8 inches long, but fruits can also be picked at 3 inches if you are in the mood for baby zucchini.
+‘Green Tiger’ is best picked when fruits are six to eight inches long, but fruits can also be picked at three inches if you are in the mood for baby zucchini.

-Bush type plants are upright with a 2-foot spread and grow up to 2-3 feet tall at maturity.
+Bush type plants are upright with a two-foot spread and grow up to two to three feet tall at maturity.

-‘Green Tiger’ is resistant to watermelon mosaic virus and zucchini yellow mosaic virus, with first harvests ready for picking in 55-60 days.
+‘Green Tiger’ is resistant to watermelon mosaic virus and zucchini yellow mosaic virus, with first harvests ready for picking in 55 to 60 days.

 While you already have plenty of delicious zucchini options so far in this summer squash list, I would be remiss if I didn’t mention a handful of yellow zucchini cultivars.